sc3/crime-punishment/content/prosecute.md

 ### Summary

 The office of the State's Attorney prosecutes crimes.
 Prosecutors work closely with the investigating agency, which includes Chicago Police, Cook County Sheriff's office.
-The Feloney Review Units takes the case to determine what charges to file and whether there is enough evidence to prosecute the case.
+The Felony Review Units takes the case to determine what charges to file and whether there is enough evidence to prosecute the case.
 This unit alone has the authority to approve homicide charges; or, in cases involving juveniles, homicide charges or any lesser charge arising from the same occurrence (Not including drug or syndicated gambling charges).

 ### Data Inventory